What is Opioid-Induced Hyperalgesia (OIH)?

 Chronic pain conditions are widespread and provide quite a challenge for the medical community.
 Opioids such as hydrocodone, oxycodone, and morphine are often the drugs of choice for doctors and specialists treating severe acute and chronic pain resulting from some conditions.
 The use of these narcotic pain relievers can produce hyperalgesia or opioid-induced pain sensitivity.
 The continuous use of this class of medication can also lead to opioid tolerance.

 Tolerance occurs when the body becomes accustomed to the drug and no longer responds to its intended effects.
-Traditionally, studies explained the decrease in analgesic effectiveness by the development of tolerance or progression of the condition.
+Traditionally, studies explained the decrease in analgesic effectiveness by developing tolerance or progression of the condition.
 Doctors are now coming to understand that this opioid-induced pain sensitivity can cause increased pain.
 In the case of OIH, it might make sense to increase the dosage to combat the pain, but the opposite is thought to be true.
 Tapering the dose may also work to reduce pain.

 Opioid Effects on Pain Perception

-Opioid medication reduces pain by attaching to opioid receptors, which decreases the amount of pain messages sent to the brain.
+Opioid medication reduces pain by attaching to opioid receptors, which decreases the number of pain messages sent to the brain.
 However, opioid drugs can also produce an opposite reaction to the nervous system.
 It can increase pain symptoms due to a hyperactivation of the nervous system leading to hyperalgesia.
 Although this is a more common phenomenon to patients on higher doses or more extended periods of daily opioid intake, it can certainly happen after just a few doses.

-Some genetic factors have also shown to leave specific individuals more prone to opioid-induced hyperalgesia.
+Some genetic factors have also been shown to leave specific individuals more prone to opioid-induced hyperalgesia.
 It is essential to recognize the signs of opioid-induced hyperalgesia, such as:

 - The constant progression of pain intensity, regardless of the underlying cause.